vippsas/vipps-report-api/vipps-report-api-faq.md

 for "Vippsnummer" sale units.
 The Report API can only be used to sale units that have API access (which "Vippsnummer" sale units do not have.)

-## Is the Report API available for the test environment.
+## Is the Report API available for the test environment?

 Nope.
 The
 [Vipps test environment](https://developer.vippsmobilepay.com/docs/vipps-developers/test-environment)
 does not have the backend systems necessary to offer the Report API.
 The only way to test the Report API is in the production environment.

-## Can a merchant find the Ledger ID for a MSN on portal.vipps.no?
+## Can a merchant find the Ledger ID for an MSN on portal.vipps.no?

 No, not currently.